Deputy Head Pastoral

 The programme is delivered in a relatively relaxed, informal style, with group discussion guided by the teacher.
 The method and style of delivery vary according to the topic being taught.
 Usually the class sits in a circle, which provides the perfect environment for pupils to share and listen to each other’s views.
 The nature of the subject lends itself to this style of delivery, as opposed to the traditional style lesson, where pupils sit at desks.

-All pupils are actively encouraged to contribute verbally in lessons, by means of a warm-up games and rounds.
+All pupils are actively encouraged to contribute verbally in lessons, by means of warm-up games and rounds.
 Differentiation is achieved through structuring questions, or topics to be discussed within groups, appropriately, according to the ability level of the pupils.

 Lower School (Forms 1 & 2)